calebtuttle/calebtuttle.github.io/notes/NOTPUBLISHED-transactionist-approach-to-friendship.md

 (Forgive me.
 These reflections aren't informed.)

-(This piece uses the numbering system from the [_Tractatus_](https://en.wikipedia.org/wiki/Tractatus_Logico-Philosophicus) where 1.1 elaborates on 1.0 and 1.11 elaborates on 1.1.)
+(This piece uses the numbering system from the [_Tractatus_](https://en.wikipedia.org/wiki/Tractatus_Logico-Philosophicus), so 1.1 elaborates on 1.0 and 1.11 elaborates on 1.1.)

 1.0 - All friendship is transactional.